sagrawalx/sagrawalx.github.io/index.md

 # About

 Hi there!
-My name is Shishir; sometimes I also introduce myself as Sunny.
+My name is Shishir; I also go by Sunny.
 I am a mathematician at [Colorado College](https://www.coloradocollege.edu/).
-I study [arithmetic algebraic geometry](math).
+I study [algebraic and arithmetic geometry](math).

 * Email: <span class="email">@</span>
 * [Curriculum vitae](cv)